blikblum/marionette.routing/docs/route.md

  The context object provides two methods: trigger and requests both with the same semantics as the used in Radio.
 The events and requests will be handled by one of the parent routes through contextEvents and contextRequests

+### <code>updateView(transition)</code>

+ Called when the view associated with the route is about to be re-rendered.

+Allows to configure how a view already rendered will be updated.
+Returning a truthy value will prevent the default behavior (render a new view)

 ## Properties